Chemaclass/chemaclass.com/content/blog/2020-04-07-the-art-of-testing.md

 +++
-title = "The Art of Testing: where design meets quality" [taxonomies] tags = [ "software", "design", "testing", "quality"] [extra]
+title = "The Art of Testing: where design meets quality" description = "From a software developer's point of view" [taxonomies] tags = [ "software", "design", "testing", "quality"] [extra]